The Poet as Democrat

 Employments!
 I will put in my poems that with you is heroism upon land and sea,

-To teach the average man the glory of his daily walk and trade.
+To teach the average man the glory of his daily walk and trade

 The working-man and working-woman were to be in my pages from first to last,

-The employment and personnel of mechanics, farmers, boatmen, laborers, and men and women in factories, seized upon with decision, saturated with fullest charges of electric illumination,
+The employment and personnel of mechanics, farmers, boatmen, laborers, and men and women in factories,

 NEXT: GLOBAL DEMOCRACY ARISING